JakWai01/microscope/README.md

     - It might not make sense to implement critical path on the current extended set if it only accounts for nodes that can be executed immediately afterwards
-- The inherent randomness in the SABRE algorithm can lead to one approach seeming better than another one.
+- [ ] The inherent randomness in the SABRE algorithm can lead to one approach seeming better than another one.
-- What actually happens, why do we always contain the same number of gates in the extended set?
+- [ ] What actually happens, why do we always contain the same number of gates in the extended set?
   - Understand the extended set
   - Implement a critical path / decay heuristic
-- Why is there still a dip?
+- [ ] Why is there still a dip?
   - Understand what items are in the extended set and whether critical path can be applied to that?
+- [ ] The extended set actually just contains all gates, that are routable assuming the front can be executed.
+If I am not mistaken, accounting for the number of gates in the extended set might be interesting.
+Also, what happens when we create another front at the end of the extended set?
+    - Does the heuristic account for that and give more elements in the extended set a benefit?
+- [ ] I don't want the algorithm to get stuck _ever_ cause it feels like the heuristic failed me in that case